 There are striking similarities between the movie and the "Destination: Void" universe depicted by Frank Herbert and Bill Ransom in the science fiction novels, "The Jesus Incident" and "The Lazarus Effect."
 In the novels, an alien planet called Pandora is home to a global network of sentient kelp in which the minds of the deceased also continue to exist.
 The kelp, as well as other native lifeforms on the planet, are linked into a large entity with a shared consciousness, called "Avata."

 The RDA (Resources Development Administration)'s private security force members all wear French military rank badge.
-Colonel Miles Quaritch ("Stephen Lang") wears the rank badge of a French Colonel.
-When Trudy Chacón (Michelle Rodriguez) breaks Sully and Augustine out from jail and flies them to the avatar link outpost, the woman alerting Quaritch is shown wearing the three ribbons of a French captain.
+Col. Miles Quaritch (Stephen Lang) wears the rank badge of a French colonel.
+When Trudy Chacón (Michelle Rodriguez) breaks Sully and Augustine out of jail and flies them to the avatar link outpost, the woman alerting Quaritch is shown wearing the three ribbons of a French captain.

 The first time Sigourney Weaver has appeared in a James Cameron film since Aliens (1986).
 Cameron said that he didn't want to cast her at first, exactly because "she was [his] safest choice to play the botanist."